Shadow Priest DPS Gear and Best in Slot — Dragonflight 10.2

 Crafted Profession Gear

-The gear sets below specifically omit crafted gear from professions.
-You can further push your character by utilizing your 2 embellishment profession crafted gear items.
+You can further push your character's strength by utilizing your 2 embellishment professional crafted gear items.
 You can equip as many pieces as you want, but if they use embellishments, then you are limited to 2.

 Embellished Items